kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 > ...in the future there my be timelines associated with gestures or scrolling for example.

-Let's quickly remind how we did it previous, and recreate the same effect by manually constructed objects.
+Let's quickly remind how we did it previous, and recreate the same animation by manually constructed object.

 ```js
 // via function